 Sora and his comrades have fought against awesome bosses from many corners of the multiverse.

-Most of the bosses in the series are some form of awesome.
-Nostalgic awesome for the Disney villains, "holy crap I feel like a badass" for Those Several Bosses, and just plain cool battles like the aforementioned Dark Thorn and Groundshaker...
+- Most of the bosses in the series are some form of awesome.
+Nostalgic awesome for the Disney villains, "holy crap I feel like a badass" for Those Several Bosses, and just plain cool battles like Dark Thorn and Groundshaker...
 Every player's going to love at least one.

-Sephiroth's fights, especially the one in the colosseum in the original Kingdom Hearts, where there's no weird, Filler plotline between him and Cloud to present it with; he just appears and awesomeness ensues.
+- Sephiroth's fights, especially the one in the colosseum in Kingdom Hearts, where there's no weird, Filler plotline between him and Cloud to present it with; he just appears and awesomeness ensues.

 Kingdom Hearts: Chain of Memories

-As for Chain Of Memories, Captain Hook takes the cake. he uses cards like you, but by that point in the game you'll be used to fighting against card-users.
+- Captain Hook takes the cake, for those who don't find him to be That One Boss.
+He uses cards, like you, but by that point in the game you'll be used to fighting against card-users.
 You really have to think strategically, especially during the part where you have to play your cards later or he'll counter yours.